eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ceylon.md

 are just Java classes, `ceylon` is effectively 'just' a front-end to the `java` application launcher, however `ceylon` has support for modules where `java` does not.

+Any argument passed after the module name and version will be passed directly to the Ceylon module being run.

 ## See also